 Dean Baker, MD, MPH Director, Center for Occupational and Environmental Health Professor of Medicine, Pediatrics, and Epidemiology University of California, Irvine

-Sherry, Robert, Dean, Mary Anne, Bruce, Kim, Phil, Kristal and the rest of the team...
+Sherry, Robert, Dean, Eric, Bruce, Kim, Phil, Shelley, Kristal, and the rest of the team...

-"Time and science are revealing just how harmful these toxins can be to humans, and the entire ecosystem.
+"Time and science are revealing just how harmful these toxins can be to humans and the entire ecosystem.
 It's encouraging to know there's a team working to stop the use of harmful pesticides.
-A group called Non Toxic Neihborhoods is doing good work and finding success by engaging in a dialogue with city and school district leaders.
+A group called Non-Toxic Neighborhoods is doing good work and finding success by engaging in a dialogue with city and school district leaders.
 I hope people all over the world will be moved to take similar action."

 - Dr. Jane Goodall